azamsyedmohd/Complete-JavaScript-Series/README.md

 # 🚀 JavaScript Mastery Playlist
 Welcome to the JavaScript Mastery Playlist - Your Gateway to JavaScript Brilliance! 🌟

-I'm Syed-Mohd-Azam , the proud owner of this GitHub repository. 🎉
+## I'm Syed Mohd Azam , the proud owner of this GitHub repository. 🎉

 Welcome to the JavaScript Mastery Playlist - Your Gateway to JavaScript Brilliance! 🌟